 When it comes to divorce, many men believe there is a lack of respect for their parental rights.
 While the objective of Utah family courts is to look after the best interest of the child, it often comes at the expense of men.
 But not all divorce cases involving men and child custody are not the same.
 Some of the most complex also involve unmarried men.
-Issues such as establishing paternity and determining Because fathers have been historically labeled as providers rather nurturers, primary child custody is often awarded to the mother.
+Issues such as establishing paternity and determining Because fathers have been historically labeled as providers rather than nurturers, primary child custody is often awarded to the mother.
 Because men are often at a disadvantage, the choice of a Provo divorce attorney is extremely important.
-It can make the difference between maintaining or losing the rights to your children.
+It can make the difference between maintaining or losing the rights of your children.

 There was a time when unmarried fathers in Utah had very rights when it came to child custody.
 The biological mother typically awarded custody almost by default.
 But times have changed.
 Modern technology has allowed more men to establish paternity.
 In addition, having a skilled Provo paternity attorney on your side can also help.
 Once someone has established themselves as the biological father, they have just as much legal right to the custody of their children.
-Although the court will determine the physical custody of the child, Utah family generally favor both parents playing role in the child’s upbringing.
+Although the court will determine the physical custody of the child, the Utah family generally favors both parents playing role in the child’s upbringing.
 By gaining custodial rights, fathers will have the opportunity to make the following important decisions.

 In many cases, the child’s biological mother and father can work together to establish a suitable living arrangement, which can be submitted to the court.
 In the case of a divorce, Utah law requires both parties to attend at least one session of mediation.
 It allows both parties to voice the questions, concerns, and air their grievances to an independent mediator.
 In many cases, it provides constructive dialogue allowing couples to make mutual agreements.
 However, if both parents cannot agree with an arrangement, the court will take several different factors into consideration including: